Izenda7Series/docs-html/_sources/install/doc_installation_guide.rst.txt

             #.
 Set ``cloudEnable="true"`` to use the Azure option, then enter the server IP, port and password.

       -  Optionally change the default quartz thread count settings.
-This option is available from version 2.13.1.

             #.
 In ``<configSections>`` element, add quartz configure section to create the quartz configuration.
 For example: